Code-Institute-Submissions/battleship-26/README.md

 * To improve the AI so it is more intelligent.
     * The computer can be more clever when picking ships
 * Improve the design so by adding more layouts instead of just using a basic 2d version.
+* The game needs to be more user friendly and easier to use when playing as it is overwhelming.

 [Back to top](<#contents>)